-And with all the forecasts and predictor graphs being circulated, some signals and indicators the Zaui team have been looking at to paint a fuller picture: what our hotel, cruise, airline counterparts are doing and state of their markets, are governments reopening borders, relaxing industry restrictions and travel bans, all helpful in informing how and when we should approach recovery.
+And with all the forecasts and predictor graphs being circulated, some signals and indicators the Zaui team have been looking at to paint a fuller picture: what our hotel, cruise, airline counterparts are doing and state of their markets, governments’ approach to border reopening, relaxing industry restrictions and travel bans, all helpful in informing how and when we should approach recovery.

-Local & Regional Travel First: When the crisis recedes and lockdown eases – local, intercity travel will be the first to return.
-It makes sense for travellers to explore economically friendly options in their own backyard, especially when consumer confidence is at a low, and travel anxieties still high.
-Reluctant travellers may consider local options to test the waters, and build the confidence needed before taking the next leap forward.
+🚌Local & regional travel first: When the crisis recedes and lockdown eases—local, intercity travel will be the first to return.
+It makes sense for travellers to explore economically friendly options in their own backyard, especially when consumer confidence is at a low and travel anxieties are still high.
+Reluctant travellers may consider local options to test the waters and build the confidence needed before taking the next leap forward.

 Plan for your products and offerings to cater to the domestic market for the first and second phase of recovery with a focus on public health and safety underpinning your entire operation.

-In a recent economic project released by IATA – the return to air travel is expected to be slow, with limited opening of international markets to occur in Q3 and Q4 OF 2020
+In a recent economic project released by IATA , the return to air travel is expected to be slow, with the limited opening of international markets to occur in Q3 and Q4 OF 2020.

 On an operations front: Safety from physical distancing will be the new norm, and will have a tremendous impact on how you structure your experiences.
 This could possibly mean minimizing your capacity to ensure guests, guides and drivers are all safely distanced.
 As a result, your team will also need to reassess pricing, capacity and revenue management to support this.

 Ensuring frequent vehicle and equipment sanitation will be instrumental in rebuilding travel confidence.
-Stringent sanitation processes and physical distancing will also have an impact on how your team approaches guest-check in (be ready to accommodate queues and self check in procedures) that aligns with safety measures in this ‘new world order.’
+Stringent sanitation processes and physical distancing will also have an impact on how your team approaches guest-check in (be ready to accommodate queues and self-check-in procedures) that align with safety measures in this ‘new world order.’

 Travellers will move from long, planning windows and make their booking decisions when more information becomes readily available and when travel confidence is restored.
 If any bookings are to be made at all later this year and in 2021, it’d most likely be last minute for a local/regional experience.

 On payments and policies: Collectively the way in which we approach “distancing” and handle payments will also change.
-With safety of operators and guests in mind – I anticipate a shift from Cash to Contactless payments & technology adoption to minimize exposure to health and safety risks.
+With the safety of operators and guests in mind, I anticipate a shift from Cash to Contactless payments & technology adoption to minimize exposure to health and safety risks.

 From this experience, simplified and flexible refund, cancellations and rescheduling processes will be table stakes.
 More than ever, guests are looking for a booking experience they can trust and feel empowered by to help rebuild consumer confidence and reduce frustrations.

-On restech features: Change in consumer behaviour and confidence translate to travellers looking for the ability to manage their own bookings and initiate the refund or postponement process without any hold up from support centres – driving a demand for self-service or editable functionalities, and perhaps Conversational AI (Chatbots) which can be helpful in providing timely information and automating requests and processes which would otherwise have been manually burdensome for your team.
+On restech features: Change in consumer behaviour and confidence translates to travellers looking for the ability to manage their own bookings and initiate the refund or postponement process without any hold up from support centres—driving demand for self-service or editable functionalities, and perhaps Conversational AI (Chatbots) which can be helpful in providing timely information and automating requests and processes which would otherwise have been manually burdensome for your team.

 3. The Tours and Activities Market is Expected to Contract, and We’ll Likely See Further Consolidations

-During this period of downtime, many of us have taken this time to focus on our business, revisit products and offerings, and reduce expenses that no longer make sense in a changed landscape.
+During this period of downtime, many of us have taken this time to focus on our business, revisit products and offerings, and reduce expenses that no longer make sense in a changing landscape.